cybergeist0/Pack-It/README.md

 - API keys for Google Custom Search API and Google Generative Language Model API (Gemini)

 ## Installation
+##### IMPORTANT!
+In order to download this project, you must fill out a request form linked in the license of this repository.
+This is required by law!
 1. #### Clone or download this repository.
 2. #### Install the required Python packages:
 ```bash